Mohith-builds/MohithInstitutions-demo/README.md

 # MohithInstitutions-demo
-This is my first git repositort
+This is my first git repositorY